Summary

 Several factors increase the risk of hallucination:

-Below are a few illustrative cases of LLM hallucination.
+Below are a few illustrative, hypothetical cases of LLM hallucination tailored to the financial services industry.